EARLY CONSTRUCTION AND HERITAGE PROPERTIES : 1900-1930

 1900 to 1914.
 Federation Era

+Federation houses are an Australian version of the English Edwardian house, but with Australian motifs.
 Many people think of “Federation” houses when buildings of this age are mentioned.
 The Federation house was mainly built from 1900 to 1914 but was evident or phased in before and out after this time.
-This ornate period was a sign of prosperity, but would have finished irrespective of the first world war because of the high cost of building such ornate houses.
-Federation houses are an Australian version of the English Edwardian house, but with Australian motifs.
-They became popular for many reasons including :
+This ornate period was a sign of prosperity however soon diminished due to high cost of building materials, and not necessarily because of the first world war.

 - Many houses had a kitchen garden in the rear yard for fresh supply of vegetables.